MontgomeryLab/tinyRNA/doc/Configuration.md

 - **Any number**: the corresponding library's counts are divided by this number
 - **RPM or rpm**: the corresponding library's counts are divided by (its mapped read count / 1,000,000)

->**NOTE**: These normalizations operate independently of Counter's --normalize-by-hits commandline option.
-The former is concerned with per-library normalization, whereas the latter is concerned with normalization by selected feature count at each locus ([more info](Counter.md#count-normalization)).
+>**NOTE**: These normalizations operate independently of tiny-count's --normalize-by-hits commandline option.
+The former is concerned with per-library normalization, whereas the latter is concerned with normalization by selected feature count at each locus ([more info](tiny-count.md#count-normalization)).
 The commandline option does not enable or disable the normalizations detailed above.

 ### Low DF Experiments
 DESeq2 requires that your experiment design has at least one degree of freedom.
-If your experiment doesn't include at least one sample group with more than one replicate, DESeq2 will be skipped and DGE related plots will not be produced.
+If your experiment doesn't include at least one sample group with more than one replicate, tiny-deseq.r will be skipped and DGE related plots will not be produced.

 ## Features Sheet Details
 | _Column:_  | Select for... | with value... | Alias by... | Tag | Hierarchy | Strand | 5' End Nucleotide | Length | Overlap     | Feature Source |